SAVEENVIRONMENTTOKENS/SAVE-ENVIRONMENT-TOKEN/README.md

 pollution concerns, climate change effects and the health and fitness levels of the world’s citizens.

-The SET project promotes Eco-friendly products and environment savvy Technology on a DeCentralized Open Source Blockchain Platform.
+The SET project promotes Eco-friendly products and environment savvy.
+Technology on a DeCentralized Open Source Blockchain Platform.
 SET is a Rewards like discount Token, used for promoting the sale of anti-pollution products and createing an ecosystem for environmentally sustainable